mordachai/mist-hud/README.md

 1. Select your character token.
 2. Choose tags (Power/Weakness) from the HUD.
-    - You can manually burn tags after they are used on a roll.
+    - You can mark a tag to be burned on the next roll (+3).
 Burned tags cannot be selected, click on the fire icon again to "unburn" the tag.
 3. Choose statuses.
 Click over them to toggle if they are positive, negative, or neutral:
-    - Blue (+): will add to the tags calculated in the roll
+    - Yellow / Blue (+): will add to the tags calculated in the roll
-    - Yellow (-): will subtract from the tags calculated in the roll
+    - Orange /  (-): will subtract from the tags calculated in the roll
     - Grey (0): will do nothing to the roll.
 If a tag has no use in the next roll let it be like this
 4. Click the corresponding move macro in the macro hotbar.